Table Of Contents

 Probabilistic | adjective Based on the theoretical concept of probability, e.g., a mathematical model of data comprised of probabilities of occurrence of specific data values.

-Probability(noun) A rule assigning a numerical value between 0 and 1 to each possible event or outcome that can occur when a hypothetical experiment is executed.
+Probability(noun) A rule assigning a numerical value between 0 and 1 to each possible event or outcome that can occur when a hypothesized experiment is executed.

 Random: (adjective) Unpredictable, but not necessarily modeled in terms of probability and not necessarily stochastic.